Suhrawardy family: Family history

-The family origin can be traced back to the 11th Century Iranian philosopher and writer Shihab al-Din 'Umar al-Suhrawardi, a paternal nephew of Abu al-Najib Suhrawardi, who founded the Suhrawardiyya Sufi order in 1118 A.D.
+The origin of the lineage can be traced back to the 11th Century Iranian philosopher and writer Shihab al-Din 'Umar al-Suhrawardi, a paternal nephew of Abu al-Najib Suhrawardi, who founded the Suhrawardiyya Sufi order in 1118 A.D.
 The family gets its name from Shorevard, a city in Iran where Najib took birth, learnt, preached and eventually founded the Sufi order.
 The family lineage continued through his nephew Shihab al-Din 'Umar al-Suhrawardi as he himself was childless, one of Shihab al-Din Umar al-Suhrawardi's grandsons migrated to Multan in 1207 during the Mamluk rule in India, making the Suhrawardys first of the Sufis to come to India even before the Chishtis.
 The family has produced many philosophers and saints since then who were greatly revered by the Mamluks, as they played a major role in consolidating the position of the empire in Multan through their preachings.
-Bahauddin Zakaria Suhrawardi declared Iltutmish as the lawful successor of Qutubuddin Aibak which helped Iltutmish in securing his rule in the sub-continent, causing his enemies such as Nasir-ud-din Qabacha to retreat.
-That very year, Iltutmish awarded Bahauddin Zakaria with the title of Shaykh al-Islam.
-The Suhrawardis received the royal patronage too.
-The subsequent successive Sultans of Delhi remained loyal to the Suhrawardis, including Alauddin Khilji who received Sheikh Ruknuddin Suhrawardi personally at Delhi gate and kissed his feet as a mark of respect.
-The dargaah of Makhdoom Yahya Maneri Suhrawardi, another scion of this family was frequently visited by Babur, Bahlol Lodi and later by Sher Shah Suri.
-The Tuglaqs too greatly admired the Suhrawardys, the Tomb of Shah Rukn-e-Alam, the grandson of Bahauddin Zakariya Suhrawardi was commissioned and built by Ghias ud din Tuglaq in 1324 A.D, who was a humble follower of the former and used to visit him often in Multan.

 The founder of the Nizam Shahi dynasty of Hyderabad, Deccan, Nizam-ul-Mulk, Asaf Jah I (1724) too has descended from the Bayanfandi clan of the Suhrawardi family.